A demolished building in Xintiandi. All photos by Peter Pan

 Protesting is illegal in China without a permit.
 So, to voice their anger without incurring the wrath of police, some people here hang Chinese flags from their increasingly isolated houses and drape poignant, but technically apolitical, flags bearing messages along the lines of, “I love my country, I love my home.”

-These vocal few are often left to deal with the brunt of hired thugs and demolition crew staff.
-One man I met, for instance, had installed security cameras throughout the alleys at his own expense to try and catch the alleged violence on film.
+These vocal few are often subjected to harassment by hired thugs and demolition crews.
+One man I met had installed security cameras throughout the alleys at his own expense to try and catch the alleged violence on film.
 Another was carrying a stun gun as he strolled to a friend’s house, saying he kept it as protection having been beaten up for refusing to give up his home.

 Xintiandi at night

-Compensation rules are incredibly complicated, with hukou (household registration record) information affecting rates.
-Some facing eviction have hastily built indoor walls to up their room count or moved in relatives to increase head counts.
+Compensation rules are incredibly complicated, with hukou (household registration record) information affecting the amount each resident receives.
+Some facing eviction have hastily built indoor walls to increasing their room count or moved in relatives to increase head counts.
 “I know a family who told their daughter to marry her boyfriend of six months and move him in so they could register him as living there,” one man told me.

-Indeed, some who’ve stuck around have been accused of being motivated by money, of attempting to squeeze more compensation from redevelopers via campaigns of stubbornness.
-But, meeting the residents, I felt more a sense of injustice, not greed – all of them bound together in barely-bottled frustration.
+Some who’ve stuck around have been accused of being motivated by money, of attempting to squeeze more compensation from redevelopers via campaigns of stubbornness.
+But meeting the residents, I felt more a sense of injustice, not greed—all of them bound together in barely bottled-up frustration.
 Here’s what four of them had to say.